-Firstly, there’s added lactose.
-So it isn’t suitable for vegans (lactose is a sugar derived from milk).
 Brewers usually add lactose to stouts to add sweetness.
 Here it provides a bit more body than you’d typically get in a low ABV beer.

-This beer contains a little lime juice too to bring out the other citrus flavours provided by the hops.
+This beer contains a little lime juice too, to bring out the other citrus flavours provided by the hops.

-Pale Ale is a dry-hopped beer.
+Pine Trail is a dry-hopped beer.
 This gives more aroma and flavour to the beer without adding more bitterness.
 But it means the beer costs more to produce because of the cost of additional hops and the extra time it takes.

-- Name: Pale Ale
+- Name: Pine Trail

 - Brewery: Big Drop Brewing